Prakashjadhav1994/Personal-Lib---AI-ML-NLP-CV/Explaining Transformer Logic.md

 ### Why Use Tokens Instead of Words?
 Computers can’t understand text directly.
 Language models need numbers, so the text is broken into tokens and mapped to numerical IDs using a tokenizer.<br/>
 This gives the model a consistent and manageable way to process inputs of varying complexity.<br/>
-The model learns patterns and relationships between these token IDs, not the words themselves.<br/>
+The model doesn’t see words, it sees token IDs (integers) mapped from text, these IDs are later converted into high-dimensional vectors (embeddings) that capture meaning.<br/>
-Each Token has its own ID depending on the tokenizer.
-Behind the scenes, tokens are just numbers.<br/>
+Each Token has its own ID depending on the tokenizer.<br/>

 #### Example: "I love Transformers!"